Explosion Proof Exit & Emergency Light Combo Sign Installation

 Self-testing models cut labor by automating routine checks and flagging battery faults or LED failures.
 Still, perform visual inspections for corrosion, gasket integrity, and lens cleanliness.
 In tall bays, planning circuit groups for testing windows minimizes lift time and operational disruption.

-Key Features to Look For
+Key Features to Compare

-• Listings: UL 924 & UL 844 (right Class/Division/Group + T-code)
+• Listings: UL 924 & UL 844 (correct Class/Division/Group + T-code)

-• Enclosure: NEMA 4X / IP66, marine-grade or powder-coat finish
+• Enclosure: NEMA 4X / IP66; marine-grade or powder-coat finish

-• Power: 90-min battery; optional cold-weather kit; universal 120/277 V
+• Power: 90-min battery; optional cold-weather kit; 120/277 V

 • Diagnostics: Self-testing & status LEDs; remote test option